Skip to main content

 The Bottom Line

 North Carolina's contributory negligence rule is one of the harshest in the nation.
 If the insurance company can show you were even 1% at fault, they can deny your entire claim.
+But here is what most articles don't tell you: the burden of proving your fault falls on the defendant, not on you.
+The insurance company must prove your negligence -- you don't have to prove your innocence.
 This makes documentation, witness statements, and careful communication absolutely critical after any NC car accident.
+For a full overview of the NC laws that affect your claim, see our comprehensive guide.

 What Is Contributory Negligence in North Carolina?